Dutch Mauritius: History

 produced by the Italian cartographer Alberto Cantino in 1502.
 It is a fact that Mauritius was visited by the Portuguese between 1507 and 1513.
 The Portuguese took no interest in this isolated island, however.
 Their main African base was in Mozambique, and therefore the Portuguese navigators preferred to use the Mozambique Channel to go to India.
-The Comoros at the north proved to be a more practical port of call.
+As a stopover, the Comoros to the north proved to offer a shorter and safer route on the way to Arabia and India.
 Thus no permanent colony was established on the island by the Portuguese.

 Dutch sailors (1598–1637)

 In 1598, a Dutch expedition consisting of eight ships set sail from the port of Texel (Netherlands) under the orders of admirals Jacob Cornelisz van Neck and Wybrand van Warwijck towards the Indian subcontinent.
 The eight ships ran into foul weather after passing the Cape of Good Hope and were separated.
 Three found their way to the northeast of Madagascar while the remaining five regrouped and sailed in a southeasterly direction.
 On 17 September, the five ships under the orders of Admiral Van Warwyck came into view of the island.

 On 20 September, they entered a sheltered bay which they gave the name of "Port de Warwick" (present name is "Grand Port").
 They landed and decided to name the island "Prins Maurits van Nassaueiland", after Prince Maurits (Latin version: Mauritius) of the House of Nassau, the stadtholder of the provinces of the Dutch Republic except for Friesland, but also after the main vessel of the fleet which was called "Mauritius".
 From those days, only the name Mauritius has remained.
 On 2 October, the ships took to the sea again towards Bantam.

 From then on, the island's "Port de Warwick" was used by the Dutch as a stopover after long months at sea.
 In 1606, two expeditions came for the first time to what would later become Port-Louis in the northwest part of the island.
 The expedition, consisting of eleven ships and 1,357 men under the orders of Admiral Neck came into the bay, which they named "Rade des Tortues" (literally meaning "Harbor of the Tortoises") because of the great number of terrestrial tortoises they found there.